urbyone/linuxlab/Instructions/Part1.md

 ```sh
 terraform -chdir=./infra plan -var="email=$emailaddress" -var="userid=$objectid"
 ```
-Replace the youremail@domain.com with the address you would like the Azure Monitor Alerts to go and run the apply stage, remembering to type **yes** if you do not use the **-auto-approve** flag
+ Now run the apply, remembering to type **yes** if you do not use the **-auto-approve** flag
 ```sh
 terraform -chdir=./infra apply -var="email=$emailaddress" -var="userid=$objectid"
 ```
+Wait for the deployment to complete successfully.

 ### 1.4 Verify a connection to the instance